Mother Serbia: Kingdom of Serbia

 With the rise of the Kingdom of Serbia on the political stage, King Alexander I Obrenović commissioned several sculptures and monuments depicting Mother Serbia to be made by Đorđe Jovanović, to glorify Serbia's war victories and history.
-The sculptor was instrumental in creating the most widely recognizable appearances of Mother Serbia, a woman with ether a crown made of metal or plants, usually holding a crown, a shield (with the nations heraldry), and/or a flag.
+The sculptor was instrumental in creating the most widely recognizable appearances of Mother Serbia, a woman with a crown made of either metal or plants, usually holding a crown, a shield (with the nations heraldry), and/or a flag.
 Further art commissions were done by King Peter I Karađorđević before the outbreak of the First World War.
-Some sculptures got international praise, like the "Monument to the heroes of Kosovo" showcased at the Exposition Universelle in 1900, or other Jovanović′s work in the International Exhibition of Art of 1911.
+Some sculptures got international praise, like the "Monument to the heroes of Kosovo" showcased at the Exposition Universelle in 1900, or other Jovanović's work in the International Exhibition of Art of 1911.

 World War I

 There were several allied made lithographs, posters, and postcards done depicting the female personification of Serbia, often in traditional Serbian clothing and in Serbian war uniform.
 They were sold to support the war effort throughout 1914–1918.
 Some posters promoted international aid for the nation of Serbia and its people.
 Later victorious World War I depictions of Serbia (often next to the personification of Montenegro and other allied nations) would be made throughout Europe in the early 1920s.